Neo Determinism( Stop and Go Determinism)

 Answer. c) Stop and Go Determinism

-2. Which of the following geographical perspective reflects a middle path between two ideas of environmental determinism and possibilism?
+2. Which of the following geographical perspectives reflects a middle path between two ideas namely environmental determinism and possibilism?

 a) Environmental determinism